Church Stained Glass Windows

 A meditative, calm, geometric configuration of clear or muted glass, using rods to throw prismatic colours along crypt walls.

 The two conflicting styles each have their own power and resonance.
 The uplifting experience in St Patroklus Cathedral in Soest left me buzzing, but it was the intimacy of the crypt at St Maria im Kapitol in Cologne that stayed with me.
-Figurative Christian windows have never been my thing, but these simple abstract church windows were quietly divine in this contemplative setting.
+Figurative church stained glass windows have never been my thing, but these simple abstract church windows were quietly divine in this contemplative setting.

 Schreiter’s Quiet Masterpiece